code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 <a name=ft></a>
 ### Fault Tolerance
-In cluster of 100 machines, when some machines/disks fail, if system can still respond to client's queries then system is fault tolerant.
+- In cluster of 100 machines, when some machines/disks fail, if system can still respond to client's queries then system is fault tolerant.
+- Failut Tolerance is achieved using [Replication](/System-Design/Concepts/Databases/Database_Scaling/1.Replication)

 - **Flooding:** Searching method in distributed enviornment.
 Node-1 floods data to be searched to all connected nodes.
 Generates Huge traffic.
 To mitigate traffic, TTL can be used.
 - **Free Riding:** Having selfish peers who do not contribute to the [swarm](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md) just wanted to take file from swarm.